 But why is there less flower in June?
 It doesn't make much ecological sense as you would imagine that some species of plants would evolve to take advantage of the reduced competition for pollinators.

-Based on anecdotal evidence it appears that the June gap does not occur in all areas of the UK or even every year but it is common enough to be established in beekeeping folklore.
+I am not totally convinced that the June Gap exists in the UK - or maybe not every year - and is really just beekeeping folklore to explain years when honey yeilds are poor.
 The weather will affect the times when plants flower and can make the gap greater or smaller.
 Also, some plants will be in flower - just less.

-Here are some plants that do seem to still flower through this period so if you have a chance to plant some the bees will be greatful:
+Here are some of the best garden perennials that do seem to still flower through this period so if you have a chance to plant some the bees will be greatful:

 - Lots of herbs; thymes, coriander, rosemary and, best of all borage (pictured above)